Automatic Video Activity Recognition (AVAR)

 Movement Unique As A Fingerprint

-We began in 2013 to develop novel, machine-learning and image processing approaches to automatically learn and analyze human body movement.
+In 2013 we began to develop novel, machine-learning and image processing approaches to automatically learn and analyze human body movement.
 Early sources of data were sign language movements.
 Designing algorithms to learn a body movement-based language with high fidelity and a low number samples, gave rise to our AI-as-a-Service algorithm stack for use in video analytics.
+US Patent number US10628664B2 (Canada, Israel, EPO)

 If you are curious about our sign language work, visit Project KinTrans, Hands Can Talk.

-Sign language has been used across technical research domains to develop and enhance machine-learning body movement models. linedanceAI owns a dataset of over 600,000 unique sign movements, largest, annotated 3D sign language datasets for body movement analysis.
+Sign language has been used across technical research domains to develop and enhance machine-learning body movement models.
+Through a Microsoft-sponsored project, linedanceAI owns a dataset of over 600,000 unique sign movements, largest, annotated 3D sign language datasets for body movement analysis.